 Angkor temples map

-Angkor Archaeological Park forms 2 different routes: Small Circuits (17 km loop) and Large Circuits (26 km loop).
+Angkor Archaeological Park forms two routes: Small Circuits (17 km loop) and Large Circuits (26 km loop).

 Best time to visit Angkor Wat

-The most ideal time of the year to visit Angkor Wat is from November to March.
+An ideal time to visit Angkor Wat is from November to March.
 At this time, the weather is mild and dry.
 However, it’s also the peak of the tourist season.

-From June to October, the weather is hotter and wetter, and the afternoon rain makes the next morning the best time to explore.
+The weather is hotter and wetter from June to October, and the afternoon rain makes the next morning the best time to explore.

 Should I visit Angkor Wat alone or by tour?